 At Ring, our mission is to make neighborhoods safer, and we’ve learned that achieving this goal works best when communities work together.
-It’s why we created the Neighbors app, which provides any member in a neighborhood with a place to share important local crime and safety information, and have discussions about what’s going on around them.
+It’s why we created Neighbors.
+Today, we are proud to announce that fire departments around the U.S. are joining Neighbors to connect with residents in new ways.

 Now, more than ever, we expect technology to make our lives safer, easier, and more convenient, at an affordable price.
 At Ring, we believe your home’s smart security system should be no exception.
 That’s why we’re introducing the next generation of the Ring Alarm.

 Whether you’re just starting to build your security system or have an entire Ring of Security around your home, controlling your devices should be simple and secure.
 That’s why we developed Modes — a new feature in the Ring app that lets you choose with just one tap how your Ring Alarm, Ring Doorbells and Ring Security Cams operate using three different modes: Disarmed, Home, and Away.

 At Ring, we are committed to being transparent about our privacy and security practices.
 Ring receives and responds to legally binding law enforcement requests for user information on a regular basis, just like many other companies.
 Learn about our process for receiving and processing information requests from law enforcement.

 As the important COVID-19 precautions continue to affect the neighborhood businesses and service providers our communities rely on, we’re asking our neighbors everywhere to pledge their support if they can.
 We know these are challenging times, but when communities come together, incredible things can happen.

 Today, we are introducing Pre-Roll — it is an all-new feature that shows you the four seconds of video from before motion is detected, so you can get more context behind what triggered your Ring app notification.
 This feature has never been possible on a battery-powered Video Doorbell, and is available exclusively on our newest Video Doorbell, Ring Video Doorbell 3 Plus.